-United States Regiments & Batteries > Pennsylvania > Infantry
+United States Regiments & Batteries > Pennsylvania > 47th Pennsylvania Infantry Regiment

-The 47th Pennsylvania Volunteer Infantry Regiment lost 5 officers and 112 enlisted men killed and mortally wounded and 3 officers and 170 enlisted men to disease during the Civil War.
+The 47th Pennsylvania Infantry Regiment lost 5 officers and 112 enlisted men killed and mortally wounded and 3 officers and 170 enlisted men to disease during the Civil War.

 1861